milossramek/translation-scripts/weblate/README.md

 ```
 potrans.py -p ui fixchar
 ```
-The command also removes double spaces and removes spaces before the `,` and `.` interpunction.
+The command also removes double spaces and removes spaces before the `,` and `.`.

 For example (run `potrans.py -p ui diff` to display changes):
 ```